dominikjung42/AIAlgorithmsAndApplications/README.md

 - Rusell, S., & Norvig, P. Artificial intelligence: A modern approach
 - Géron, A.: Hands-on machine learning with Scikit-Learn and TensorFlow: concepts, tools, and techniques to build intelligent systems
+- Jung, D. The Modern Business Data Analyst: A Case Study Introduction into Business Data Analytics with CRISP-DM and R
+- Reis, J., & Housley, M. Fundamentals of Data Engineering: Plan and Build Robust Data Systems.
 - Castillo, E., Gutierrez, J. M., & Hadi, A. S. Expert systems and probabilistic network models.
 Springer Science & Business Media.

 I try continuously to improve and update the material - so if you have any complaints, wishes, ideas or questions please feel free to contact me.
 If you are interested in general at data science and information systems you can also take a look at my other lectures (see <a href="https://github.com/dominikjung42?tab=repositories" target="_blank">here</a>).